Associate Professor & Collaboration and Social Programme Coordinator

 - BA Architectural Studies, National University of Singapore, May 1999

-- Social sustainability and participatory community design process
+- Social architecture and community design

 - New Urban Kampung Research Programme (Programme Lead)